 - Teachers access the register by clicking on the relevant lesson in their Arbor Calendar on their homepage.
 Then clicking Take Register.
 Click here to see the guide.

 - Administrators take attendance by going to the Attendance Dashboard which is where they can see all registers for all classes.
 Click here for the guide.

 If Administrators are taking attendance for all classes, instead of going into each register separately, it may be worthwhile using the Bulk Edit Marks pages in the attendance section, as these make adding attendance in bulk a lot quicker.
 Click here for a guide on how to do this.

 As a default, Teachers have the ability to use all absence codes in Arbor (which are taken from the DfE).
-However, once you are live on Arbor, you can restrict this down so they can only put in Present, Late, and Absent (No Reason).
+However, once you are live on Arbor, you can restrict this.
 Get help here to do this.